Viator of Lyons: St Just of Lyon

 Just was born in Vivarais and became a deacon of the Church of Vienne.
-Sometime after 343, he was chosen to succeed Bishop Verissimus, as bishop of Lyons.
+Sometime after 343, he was chosen to succeed Bishop Verissimus, as bishop of Lyon.
 In 374, Bishop Just assisted at regional Council at Valence.
 In 382, he attended the Council of Aquileia, as one of the two representatives of the Bishops of Gaul.

-Shortly after returning from the Council of Aquileia, Bishop Just confided to Viator intention to abandon the See of Lyons in order to take up the ascetical life a monk in the desert of Scete in Egypt.
-This decision seems to have motivated by a number of factors: his character, that of a mild studious and contemplative man; his age, for he had been a bishop many years and it seems he was already in his sixties; and by a sad event which had occurred in Lyons a short time before.
+Shortly after returning from the Council of Aquileia, Bishop Just confided to Viator intention to abandon the See of Lyon in order to take up the ascetical life a monk in the desert of Scete in Egypt.
+This decision seems to have motivated by a number of factors: his character, that of a mild studious and contemplative man; his age, for he had been a bishop many years and it seems he was already in his sixties; and by a sad event which had occurred in Lyon a short time before.

 A mad man had raced through the market place of the city, slashing wildly with a sword, and wounding and killing many citizens.
 He then dashed to the Cathedral and claimed the right of sanctuary.
 A mob gathered to storm the church.
 Bishop Just intervened, but on being assured that the man would be given a fair trial he agreed to hand the man over.
 No sooner had this been done, than the mob seized the man from the magistrate's guard, and killed him on the spot.
 The bishop came to believe that his failure to adequately protect the murderer had made him unworthy to continue to lead the Christian community, and he resolved to devote the remainder of his life to doing penance.

-In 381 Bishop Just secretly left Lyons for Marseilles, where he took ship for Alexandria in Egypt.
+In 381 Bishop Just secretly left Lyon for Marseille, where he took ship for Alexandria in Egypt.
 Once there, they joined the community of monks in the desert of Scetes, about 40 or 50 miles south of Alexandria, beyond the mountains of Nitria, in the Libyan Desert.
 At that time the leader or abbot of this community was St. Macarius of Egypt (or the Elder) († 390), a disciple of one of the founders of monasticism in Egypt, St. Anthony († 356).
 Macarius had a reputation for great holiness and a fierce asceticism.
 Most of the monks lived in cells, either dug in the ground or built of stones, and each out of sight of others.
 They came together only on Saturdays to celebrate the liturgy.
 They supported themselves by manual labor, and ate only the poorest of foods.
 Fasting, prayer, silence, and the keeping of night vigils, characterized their lives.
 Bishop Just died around 389.